EGA-archive/LocalEGA/docs/index.rst

 When a submission is ready, Central EGA triggers an ingestion process on the user-chosen Local EGA instance.
-The uploaded file must be encrypted using the :download:`Crypt4GH file format <./static/crypt4gh.pdf>` and that Local EGA instance's public PGP key.
-Central EGA's interface is updated with notifications whether the ingestion went right, whether there was an error or if the process is still under progress.
+The uploaded file must be encrypted in the :download:`Crypt4GH file format
+<./static/crypt4gh.pdf>` using that Local EGA's public PGP
+key.
+Central EGA's interface is updated with progress notifications whether the ingestion was successful, or whether there was an error.

 |moreabout| More details about the :ref:`ingestion process`.